 What if I find a tick on my cat or dog?
-First, we will start with a very important Don’t: Some sources may recommend burning or smothering or irritating the tick to get it to drop off of the animal.
+Some sources may recommend burning or smothering or irritating the tick to get it to drop off of the animal.
 These bad suggestions include using a hot match, alcohol, vasoline, etc. It is important NOT to do this as it may cause the tick to dump the disease organisms into the pet.

 Removing a tick from your dog or cat using a pair of tweezers is the most common and effective method.
 Most household tweezers have large, blunt tips.
 You should use fine-point tweezers to avoid tearing the tick and spreading possible infections into the bite area.

 Spread your dog’s fur, then grasp the tick as close to the skin as possible.
 Very gently, pull straight upward, in a slow, steady motion.
 This will prevent the tick’s mouth from breaking off and remaining embedded in the skin.
 People often believe it’s the head of the tick that embeds in the skin.
 But ticks don’t have heads, in the conventional sense, so what gets inserted into your dog is known as “mouth parts.”

 Another option that is even easier to master is the use of a tick removal hook.
 It’s especially useful if you live in a tick-dense area where you dog is frequently playing host to the vexing little critters.
 There are several types of hooks, like the Tick Twister or the Tick Stick.
 You simply put the prongs on either side of the tick and twist upward.

 Many people are concerned about leaving part of the tick behind in the skin of the pet.
 The mouthparts of a tick are cemented into the skin and may not be retrieved without removing a little piece of surface skin.
 Not to worry if the mouthparts are left behind as they will not be causing disease.
 The infectious organisms are stored in a ticks saliva and stomach and are transferred into the pet while the tick is feeding.